-- Court can also issue protection orders that prevent the abuser to harass the women by acts at her workplace.
+- The court can also issue protection orders that prevent the abuser to harass the women by acts at her workplace.

-- Act proposes appointment of protection officers and NGOs.
+- The act proposes the appointment of protection officers and NGOs.

-- Breach of protection order is a non-bailable offense.
+- A breach of a protection order is a non-bailable offense.

 Criticisms of Protection of Women from Domestic Violence Act 2005

-- Abused men not covered; the law is specially for women.
+- Abused men not covered; this law is specifically for women.

-- Violence against women are often perpetrated by women herself – Eg: Moter-in-law/ Daugher-in-law.
+- Violence against women is often perpetrated by women herself – Eg: Mother-in-law/ Daughter-in-law.